Circular economy: Automotive industry

 The circular economy is beginning to catch on inside the automotive industry.
 A case study within the heavy-duty and off-road industry analyses the implementation of circular practices into a lean manufacturing context, the currently dominant production strategy in automotive.
 Lean has continuously shown to increase efficiency by eliminating waste and focusing on customer value, contributing to eco-efficiency by narrowing resource loops.
 However, other measures are needed to slow down and close the resource loops altogether and reach eco-effectiveness.
 The study finds significant potentials by combining the lean and the circular approach, to not only focus on the product and process levels (eco-efficiency), but also on the system perspective (eco-effectiveness).
 There are also incentives for carmakers to do so as a 2016 report by Accenture stated that the circular economy could redefine competitiveness in the automotive sector in terms of price, quality, and convenience and could double revenue by 2030 and lower the cost base by up to fourteen percent.
 So far, it has typically translated itself into using parts made from recycled materials, remanufacturing of car parts and looking at the design of new cars.
 Remanufacturing is currently limited to provide spare parts, where a common use is remanufacturing gearboxes, which has the potential of reducing the global warming potential (CO_{2}-eq) by 36% compared to a newly manufactured one.
 With the vehicle recycling industry (in the EU) only being able to recycle just 75% of the vehicle, meaning 25% is not recycled and may end up in landfills, there is much to improve here.
 In the electric vehicle industry, disassembly robots are used to help disassemble the vehicle.
-In the EU's ETN-Demeter project (European Training Network for the Design and Recycling of Rare-Earth Permanent Magnet Motors and Generators in Hybrid and Full Electric Vehicles) they are looking at the sustainable design issue.
-They are for example making designs of electric motors of which the magnets can be easily removed for recycling the rare earth metals.
+In the EU's ETN-DEMETER project (European Training Network for the Design and Recycling of Rare-Earth Permanent Magnet Motors and Generators in Hybrid and Full Electric Vehicles) was researching the design of electric motors of which the magnets can be easily removed for recycling the rare earth metals.

 Some car manufacturers such as Volvo are also looking at alternative ownership models (leasing from the automotive company; "Care by Volvo").